phayv/Research/RBCC/readme.md

 # Draft of entire system: red blood cells in capillary
----currently takes 3 hours with GPU parallel. \s\s
+---currently takes 3 hours with GPU parallel.
 ---paper not yet published so there won't be a draft uploaded.